Libra-foundation/.github/PULL_REQUEST_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 - [ ] New and existing unit tests pass locally with your changes
 - [ ] Any dependent changes have been merged and published in downstream modules

-Your pull request title must contain type of change plus a short description.
-Title type must be relevant and minimal (one or two words), this is a non-exhaustive list:
+Your pull request title must contain a tag type plus a short description.
+Tag must be relevant and minimal, this is a non-exhaustive list:

-- Bug fix (non-breaking change which fixes an issue)
+- [BUG] : bug fix.
-- New feature (non-breaking change which adds functionality)
+- [FEATURE] : changes which adds functionality.
-- Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [BREAKING] : prepend this tag to any PR that breaks retro-compatibility.
-- Documentation update
+- [DOCUMENTATION] : documentation update.

 Example of title : `Bug fix : Pinneaples on pizza were removed`